Introduction to Type Conversion in Java

 1. Implicit Type Conversion

-If the type conversion is conducted instantly through compiler without having the programmer’s involvement, the type conversion is known as implicit type conversion.
+If the type conversion is conducted instantly through the compiler without having the programmer’s involvement, the type conversion is known as implicit type conversion.
 The compiler fundamentally encourages every operand towards the data type of the biggest operand.No loss of data occurs throughout the data conversion.No chance of throwing exception through the conversion and thus is known as type-safe.
 Conversion of smaller sized quantity too much larger number can be implicit conversion.
 Transformation of integer type data to float.

 // This can be implicit transformation since float can be larger than an integer, therefore no lack of data And also no exception.